ptsefton/governance/org-docs/STEERING-COMMITTEE.md

-\* McClellan and Sefton Have been elected by the steering committee as co-chairs
+\* McLellan and Sefton Have been elected by the steering committee as co-chairs